 Both I and Mert were backpacking.
 We were not in any mood of spending any handsome amount of money.
-Apparently, local people told us that we need a permission and a guide to go on top of Mount Fansipan.
+Apparently, local people told us that we need permission and a guide to go on top of Mount Fansipan.
 Multiple people died and went missing while climbing this mountain.
 So, the authority made it compulsory to take permission before climbing.
 We could not verify the news, but it was rather disappointing for us.

 I climbed to Annapurna Base Camp on my own with no guide.
 That was about 8 days of trekking.
-I could not digest the fact that I had to take a guide for a trek which lasts 2 days or even possible to do in a day.
+I could not digest the fact that I had to take a guide for a trek that lasts 2 days or even possible to do in a day.

 Taking a guide means less flexibility and freedom.
 So, I hate it!